 I will start this article with a real-life story: As a database consultant, I do a lot of different works.
-I write technical articles (apparently), but I also do some other database tasks like SQL development and database administration.
-So I have a lot of SQL clients and tools installed on my notebook.
-One sunny day I begin to work in the morning, while I enjoyed a coffee I opened my SQL client, and I run a simple script to create and populate a table for an article I was writing.
-As many of you probably do, before I create a table, I try a “drop table” using the “if exists” clause, just to be sure the “create table” works.
-The table name was an employee, a pretty common table name and you know what?
-I connected my SQL client default with a production database; I didn’t realize that (my fault).
+I write technical articles, do some other database tasks like SQL development and database administration.
+So, I have a lot of SQL clients, and tools installed on my computer.
+One sunny day I begin to work in the morning.
+While I am enjoying my coffee I opened my SQL client, and I run a simple script to create and populate a table for an article.
+Before I create a table, I try a “drop table” using the “if exists” clause.
+Just to be sure the “create table” works.
+The table name was an employee, a pretty common table name.
+I connected my SQL client default with a production database.
+I didn’t realize my fault.
 And of course, my client production database had a table called employee!

 Immediately I pressed the green arrow to execute the SQL.
 I realized that something was wrong.
-I tried to revert but was too late, and the table employee of the production database of an important customer was deleted.
-Nice day!
+I tried to revert but it was too late.
+The table “employee” of the production database of an important customer was completely deleted!

-Why I’m telling this history?
-Easy: because if my SQL client should have QuerySense, the table wasn’t be dropped.
+Why I’m telling you this history?
+Because, if my SQL client should have QuerySense, the table wasn’t be dropped.

 The QuerySense feature makes TeamSQL unique.
-I worked with several SQL clients.
-QuerySense can detect any potential data destroy SQL like truncate, drop, or delete and display a box asking you for a confirmation, as you can see in the following print screen:
+It can detect any potential data loss while executing SQL statements like truncate, drop, or delete and display a box to ask you for a confirmation, as you can see in the following print screen:

 When QuerySense Works?